electrikmilk/liquid-css/ReadMe.md

 <img width="418" height="202" alt="Screenshot 2025-08-05 at 17 00 15" src="https://github.com/user-attachments/assets/2b8aa038-0fb7-4785-8b6f-c3156fb97827" />

-Ice gives an opaque, frosted/blurred, refractive chromatic aberrated backdrop filter meant for most materials, especially those on top of content, images, video, etc.
+Ice gives an opaque, saturated, frosted/blurred, refractive chromatic aberrated backdrop filter meant for most materials, especially those on top of content, images, video, etc.

 For a darker background to the ice, use `.black-ice`.

 ---

 Apply these classes individually to containers, buttons, etc., to get the same effects.